-In addition to my work as an artist, I bring nearly three decades of experience as a professional designer and creative director.
-Whether you're seeking a distinctive logo, a meaningful mural, or creative direction for a larger project, I offer a collaborative process that balances conceptual depth with design precision.
-Let's connect and begin the conversation.
+In addition to my writing and studio work, I bring nearly three decades of experience as a designer and creative director.
+Whether you’re looking for a distinctive logo, a mural, or guidance on a larger project, I offer a collaborative process that balances concept with craft.
+Let’s connect and start the conversation.

-If you’re drawn to the symbolic and sculptural language of my work and would like to commission a piece, whether for a space, a story, or a brand I offer creative services that merge myth-informed aesthetics with contemporary craft.
-From ritual inspired artworks and bespoke installations to evocative visuals for record covers, wine labels, or other objects of cultural expression, I work closely with individuals and organisations to bring poetic ideas into form.
+If you’re drawn to the mythic and symbolic language of my work and would like to commission something—whether for a space, a story, or a brand—I create pieces that blend ritual, imagination, and contemporary craft.
+From bespoke installations and sculptures to visuals for record covers, wine labels, or other creative projects, I work closely with clients to bring ideas to life.

-Alongside my studio practice, I offer select support for creative projects in digital product design, visual identity systems, and integrated marketing campaigns—particularly where narrative depth, symbolic cohesion, and emotional resonance are key.
+I also offer support for select digital projects, visual identity systems, and integrated campaigns, especially where narrative and emotional resonance are important.

-That said, if what you’re after is a portrait of a loved one, a cultural icon, or even the neighbour’s dog, I’m open to that too.
+That said, if what you want is a portrait of a loved one, a cultural icon, or even the neighbour’s dog, I’m happy to take it on.
 Not every commission needs to burn with archetypal fire.

 Many original artworks are available for purchase, licensing, or rental.
-If you're interested in commissioning a piece, collaborating on a project, or acquiring work from the current collection, I welcome your enquiry.
+If you’d like to commission a piece, collaborate on a project, or acquire work from the current collection, I welcome your enquiry.

 Podcast / 21 September 2021